Tag Archives: Microsoft 365

 A: Microsoft says “Manage Microsoft 365 groups” permissions required – e.g. admins with Global admin or Groups Admin roles required.
 “Teams administrator” or “SharePoint Administrator” cannot configure the policy.

 Q: How about group with no members?
-What if somebody created a group but did not add any members?
+What if somebody created a group but did not add any members and then left?

-A: Assuming somebody created a group and left company.
-In this the policy will not work – as there is nobody who can be a new owner.
+A: In this case the policy will not work – as there is nobody who can be notified.
 This kind of groups must be handled manually, as no owners no members does not mean nobody uses related SharePoint site.
+What if the group is public and hosts some valuable data?

-A: blocked or unlicensed users are still users; so the policy will be triggered if the group owners list is empty.
+A: For the policy Microsoft consider blocked or unlicensed users presented in the group owners list as valid users and still group owners; so the policy will not be triggered until the group owners list is empty.

 Q: We have implemented Azure AD Settings “EnableGroupCreation” and “GroupCreationAllowedGroupId” (as per Microsoft: Manage who can create Microsoft 365 Groups), so not everyone can create m365 groups.
 Would this impact ownerless groups policy?
 In other words – if a user cannot create group – would this keep user from being assigned as a group owners?